igordejanovic/rustemo/README.md

 - Lexer and builder can be provided by the user or auto-generated.
 When provided by the user Rustemo can be used to parse virtually any kind of sequence and also build anything.
+- AST node types should be deduced from the grammar and auto-generated.
 - Multiple builders can be called by providing a macro builder.
 E.g. you can construct an AST and a full/concrete syntax tree (for example, if you are implementing refactoring engine) where AST nodes keep relations to CST.